 During her time at Kennesaw State, Ms. Zhorela was an inaugural member and piccolo section leader of the marching band.
 In addition, she was a founding member and served as President of the Iota Psi Chapter of Tau Beta Sigma, National Band Service Sorority.
 Ms. Zhorela student taught at Hillgrove High School in Cobb County, GA and has enjoyed teaching marching band and flute sectionals with the Georgia Youth Symphony Orchestra, East Coweta High School, Alan C. Pope High School, and Barber Middle School.

 Ms. Zhorela’s professional affiliations include Georgia Music Educators Association, National Association for Music Education, and the Pi Kappa Lambda National Music Honor Society.

-Madison Robison is a 2016 graduate of Central-Carroll High School.
+Riley Mitchell is a 2018 graduate of Central-Carroll High School.
 She was a member of the Central-Carroll Marching Pride throughout her entire high school career.
-She served as Librarian and Percussion Captain her junior and senior years.
-She is in her second year instructing with the Marching Pride.
-Madi is currently pursuing a degree in Chemistry at the University of West Georgia where she also works as a Chemistry Workshop Leader.
+She served as grade representative her sophomore and junior year, Trumpet section leader her junior and Senior year, and Band Captain her senior year.
+She is in her third year instructing with the Marching Pride.
+Riley is currently pursuing a degree in music education at the University of West Georgia where she is a member of multiple ensembles.

 James Gentry is a 2019 graduate of central high school.
 He was a member of the Marching Band for five years and Symphonic Band for 4 years, serving as Principal Chair his Senior year.
 He served as the Percussion Captain his senior year of high school.
 This will be his first year instructing with the Marching Pride.
 He plans to attend Life Uuniversity where his goal is to become a chiropractor.